T20X/notes/C++Expressions.md

 # consteval

 specifies that a function is an immediate function, that is, every call to the function must produce a compile-time constant

-# literal type

-A literal type is one whose layout can be determined at compile time.
-The following are the literal types:
-Literals are the tokens of a C++ program that represent constant values embedded in the source code

-void
-scalar types
-references
-Arrays of void, scalar types or references
-A class that has a constexpr destructor, and one or more constexpr constructors that are not move or copy constructors.
-Additionally, all its non-static data members and base classes must be literal types and **not volatile**.

-Specifies that a type is a literal type.
-Literal types are the types of constexpr variables and they can be constructed, manipulated, and returned from constexmemset pr functions.

 # implicit conversions